felipengeletrica/EdgeGateway/README.md

-# 🐍 Python Datalogger and MQTT gateway debugging embedded systems and outhers
+# 🐍 EDGE computing for gateway devices MQTT for testes, productions and debugging embedded systems and outhers

 Like ESP WIFI modules, microcontrollers, Linux serial console etc.